Filter by Category

 GRIMM's Defensive Automotive Engineering Security Training

 This 5-day course will expose each student to the attacker’s perspective of automotive security.
-Each day the student will have hands-on labs to complement the days lecture.
-During this week students will learn to develop strategies for minimizing attack surfaces and creating designs that are more resistant to security breaches.
-They will leave the course knowing:
+Each day the student will have hands-on labs to complement that day’s lecture.
+During the course, students will learn to develop strategies for minimizing attack surfaces and creating designs more resistant to attack and compromise.

-Building on Real-World examples, students will gain hands-on experience and classroom details of many currently-deployed security problems -- and how to detect, avoid, and fix them -- including:
+Building on real-world examples, students will gain hands-on experience and technical details of many current, real-world security problems -- and how to detect, avoid, and fix them, including basic Hardware and Software Reverse Engineering.

 ● Approach to Secure Design Thinking.